kerguler/sPop2/README.md

 </p>

 This is the standalone C library of the dynamically-structured matrix population model sPop2.
-This version implements both hazard-based and accumulative processes in development and survival.
+This version implements both hazard-based and accumulative processes.
+While the method of hazards is reserved for survival, both methods can be used for development.

 ## Installation